joshhornby/joshhornby.github.io/_posts/2025-07-07-composable-first-reusable-forever.md

 ## Composability in Practice

 This lesson took years to stick.
-Early in my career, I pushed my teams to "share more code."
+Early in my career, I pushed my teams to "share more code".
 Sometimes it worked.
 More often, it slowed us down, as every small divergence became a negotiation.

 The shift came when we flipped the question: "How do we make this reusable?" to "How do we make this composable?"
 The difference is subtle but fundamental.